Take the pain out in creating high-quality content.

 Although Google Alerts is primarily used to quickly find brand mentions, finding content scrapers is a suitable method.
 Thus, whenever someone scrapes your content or copies the exact title of your post, you get notifications.

-How to Deal Content Scrapers
+How to Deal with Content Scrapers

 Now that you have found a few methods for finding and catching a content scraper, here are ways to deal with content scrapers.
 Follow these methods to prevent your website from being scraped.